 If you own a small business you may be able to increase your profits significantly by investing in an ice cream or yogurt machine and offering quality products to your customers.
-If your small business is a restaurant, deli, convenience store, or coffee shop you may benefit substantially by serving ice cream or yogurt.
+If your small business is a restaurant, deli, convenience store, or coffee shop you may benefit substantially by serving ice cream or frozen yogurt.
 You just need to ask yourself two questions before starting:

 Am I willing to please my customers?